 - Validating something they do know – ‘If you’re already doing this, you probably look 10 years younger’.

 - Giving them ideas – this is ideal for anyone selling products or services, because you can demonstrate the value in your business.

 - Giving them support – people may be unsure about using or contacting a business like yours, so use your blog to set them at ease over time.

 Blogs are for sharing thoughts and knowledge.
 If you employ a friendly approach to your blogging and have a genuine interest in your readers and people you will always provide something of interest to your readers.

 How will you get your blogs in front of the people you want to read them?

 Most businesses use social media to promote their blogs.
 The channels you use will depend on where your target readers are most likely to be.
 For strict business-to-business blogging, LinkedIn is a good choice, but for those who are selling to consumers, or have products or services that lend themselves to great images and videos, Facebook is a great channel.
 Take a look at our article on social media strategies for choosing the correct social channel.

 You can get help with internet marketing.
 Virtual assistants can arrange and promote your blog for you, across all your chosen channels, helping to create engagement, encourage click-throughs and interact with comments.

 You could also choose to promote your blogs via a newsletter.
 If you already send a newsletter to existing and prospective customers, this is a great way to give them some added value.
-When it comes to this type of article marketing, virtual assistant services are incredibly useful – they can write up your newsletter, include images, test it and send it out on your behalf, so that you can be confident your blogs are reaching the people who matter.
+When it comes to this type of article marketing, a virtual marketing team could prove incredibly useful – they can write up your newsletter, include images, test it and send it out on your behalf, so that you can be confident your blogs are reaching the people who matter.